FusionAuth/fusionauth-ebooks/README.md

 You can preview the book, and then publish it.

-After you publish the PDF, get the epub and publish to the kindle store.
+After you publish the PDF, get the epub and publish to the kindle store. https://kdp.amazon.com/en_US/ (creds in 1password)

 ## Advertising